bhaikaji/sbj/README.md

-it is jst a test
+this is a test. it is jst a test